My Projects

 Scenes, reseen

-My reconstructions became renders.
-The buildings could be taken apart to show their construction, or shown with different lighting, or rendered as animations to show the entire building.
+My reconstructions switched from being interactive walkthroughs to rendered scenes.
+The buildings could be taken apart to show their construction, or shown with different lighting, or as animations to show the entire building.

-I'm still reconstructing new buildings and figuring out new ways to illustrate them; it's easier than sketching and there's so many different render styles.
+I'm still recreating new buildings and figuring out new ways to illustrate them; it's easier than sketching and there's so many different visual styles.

 My Walks